-The School of Economics has a challenging and rewarding Honours program.
+The School of Economics has a challenging and rewarding honours program.
 It provides our students with considerable experience in undertaking research, in developing their writing skills and in structuring arguments.
-Preparation for the final Honours year in Economics at the University of Sydney begins in the second year of the undergraduate degree with dedicated honours program units in both the second and third year.
-Entry into the Economics Honours program is also possible in the third and fourth years, but the entry criteria are higher for students who take this pathway than for students who begin in their second year.
-Students entering in later years will also need to complete some units from the second and third years of the honours program, as detailed below.
+Preparation for the final honours year in Economics at the University of Sydney begins in the second year of the undergraduate degree, with dedicated honours program units in both the second and third year.
+Entry into the Economics honours program is also possible in the third and fourth years, but the entry criteria are higher for students who take this pathway than for students who begin in their second year.
+Students entering in later years will also need to complete some units from the second and third years of the honours program.

 For details please see sydney.edu.au/arts/economics/undergrad/honours.shtml

 The minimum requirement for entry into Honours is an average of 70 percent or above and a major in the intended subject area.